In this article you will learn how to improve your website’s SEO ranking on Google by implementing the 7 steps below.

 To help you get your website to rank better on Google, implement the 7 steps below and you should start to see positive results within a couple of weeks.

 - Start by conducting a thorough SEO site analysis on your website.
-This will give you an idea on where your site stands when it comes to on-site and off-site optimization and if any technical issues exist that need to be addressed.
+This will give you an idea of where your site stands when it comes to on-site and off-site optimization and if any technical issues exist that need to be addressed.

 - Add keywords to your website content.
 Initially pick a keyword phrase for every page and post that you would like to target.
 Apply appropriate keywords that aren’t overly competitive and hard to rank for.
 Perform a keyword research with Google Planner using words that are relevant to your website.
-Use these keywords by adding them to your meta description, titles and URLs appropriately.
+Use these keywords by adding them to SEO headlines, meta description, title tags and URLs appropriately.

 - Create original content for your website that is relevant to your business.
 High-quality, unduplicated content on a website has a huge impact on SEO & search engine ranking